ksu-cis300-master/Homework-1-F24-Instructions-KlondikeSolitaire/index.md

 - A **Stack\<Card\>** giving the deck of cards.
 - A **TableauColumn[&nbsp;]** giving the tableau columns to which the cards will be dealt.

 It should deal the cards as described in [3.
 Rules](#3.
 Rules) above.
-It is important to deal the cards in this order; otherwise, the game won't be the same as is shown in the [demo video]().
+It is important to deal the cards in this order; otherwise, the game won't be the same as is shown in the [demo video](https://youtu.be/at2VcEqD9f0) or as is used in the unit test code.
 Use the appropriate methods above to move each card from one stack to another or to a **TableauQueue**.

 ##### 7.2.2.2.
 A private method to move a card from the discard pile to a tableau column